jaeyk/tidytweetjson/README.md

 # Proquest-News-Analysis

-This project uses Python to turn ProQuest newspaper archive search results (in HTML format) into csv files (see html_parsing) and R to preprocess (remove HTML tags, etc.,) these CSV fiels (see csv_preprocessing).
+This project uses Python to turn search results (in HTML format) from ProQuest newspaper archive into csv files (see html_parsing) and R to preprocess (remove HTML tags, etc.,) these CSV fiels (see csv_preprocessing).

 ## Updates